 (Photo Credit: Getty Images)

-In morning sickness, women usually experience nausea that isn't always accompanied by vomiting but with hyperemesis gravidarum, nausea is almost always accompanied by vomiting, according to the American Pregnancy Association.
+With morning sickness, women usually experience nausea that isn’t always accompanied by vomiting.
+But with hyperemesis gravidarum, nausea is almost always accompanied by vomiting, according to the American Pregnancy Association.
 Also with hyperemesis gravidarum, the symptoms of nausea and vomiting do not allow affected women to keep food down and it causes severe dehydration.

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!